bridge øresund connecting

 “We were pleased to see the wide range in research topics submitted to this call,” says Senior Adviser Anna Herou.
 “The evaluation process has shown that the level of both scientific quality and interdisciplinarity of the proposed research is very high, and in this strong competition 55 of the projects have been invited to advance to next phase.
 The invited proposals maintain a wide scope of topics and geographic distribution across the Nordic region.”

-The Nordic Programme for Interdisciplinary Research is a collaborative effort between the Academy of Finland, the Independent Research Fund Denmark, the Swedish Research Council, the Research Council of Norway and NordForsk.
+The Nordic Initiative for Interdisciplinary Research is a collaborative effort between the Academy of Finland, the Independent Research Fund Denmark, the Swedish Research Council, the Research Council of Norway and NordForsk.

 Gender balance